wp-plugins/game-of-the-day/readme.txt

 A customizable widget which displays the "Game of the Day" from AOL Games.
 It can be integrated anywhere in the blog.
 This widget shows the Featured "Game of the day" Game from the worlds most popular Gaming site http://www.games.com/.
 Each and every day, enjoy the Editors pick game and share them,Invite friends to chat and play with each other.

+Click on the Game image or link, lightbox popup will appear and you can play the game.
+You can login with AOL,Yahoo,Gmail,Facebook creditenials to save your scores,earn stamps and stars and be a part of Games.com Community.

 *Feature List*

+* Click on the Game, lightbox popup will appear and you can play on the spot.
 * customizable widget
 * title shortening